 You Will Learn How To:

-- Determine who is responsible for preventing fraud
+- Determine who is responsible for fraud prevention

-- Discern what causes people to commit fraud
+- Determine which factors might cause people to commit fraud

-- Identify methods for planning an effective fraud examination
+- Select appropriate methods for planning an effective fraud examination

 - Recognize common occupational fraud schemes, including asset misappropriation, corruption and financial statement fraud

-- Recognize fraud investigation methods, including locating information, interviewing and documenting evidence
+- Recall various investigation methods, including locating information, interviewing and documenting evidence